-On April 1, 2005, Canaccord implemented the Employee Stock Purchase Plan (ESPP).
-The ESPP is available to all Canada and US-based Canaccord full-time permanent employees.
-Employee contributions are matched on a one-to-one basis by Canaccord to a maximum of \$3,000 per year per employee.
+On April 1, 2005, the Company implemented the Employee Stock Purchase Plan (ESPP).
+The ESPP is available to all Canada and US-based full-time permanent employees.
+Employee contributions are matched on a one-to-one basis by the Company to a maximum of \$3,000 per year per employee.
 The ESPP is managed by an independent company, and all stock purchases through the ESPP take place in the open market.
-The ESPP cost for fiscal 2014 of

-\$1.8 million (2013: \$2.1 million), or 0.2% (2013: 0.3%) of Canaccord's annual consolidated revenue, is included in salaries and benefits expense.
+The ESPP cost for fiscal 2015 of \$1.9\$ million (2014 - \$1.8\$ million), or 0.2% (2014 - 0.2%) of Canaccord Genuity Group's annual consolidated revenue, is included in salaries and benefits expense.